-A proud member of the social media generation, Luka Sabbat is one of a new breed of male models.
+A proud member of the social media generation, and a fully fledged Instagram influencer, Luka Sabbat is one of a new breed of male models.
 Those giving their older peers a serious run for their money in the internet popularity stakes.

-As well as historic fashion houses like D&G and Hugo Boss, the 19-year-old influencer has walked shows for more boundary-pushing names including the likes of Off-White, Raf Simons and more.
+As well as historic high-fashion houses like D&G and Hugo Boss, the 19-year-old has walked shows for more boundary-pushing names including the likes of Off-White, Raf Simons and more.
 He also helped to showcase several seasons of Kanye West’s YEEZY range.